Mirava

 Speaking of ARPU, this metric is invaluable for assessing how much value you’re generating from customers across various regions.
 It’s particularly useful in comparing markets with differing economic conditions.
 Even in more developed markets like Germany, aligning prices with local willingness to pay resulted in notable performance boosts[6].

 Retention and churn rates also play a critical role.
 These metrics reveal whether your pricing strategy strikes the right balance between profitability and customer satisfaction.
-For example, a meditation app that adjusted its regional pricing doubled its subscriptions in Latin America in just two weeks[3].
-Similarly, a wellness tracker saw a 38% increase in conversions in Southeast Asia after tweaking its pricing model[3].
+Adjusting regional prices to better reflect local affordability can lift subscriptions and conversions in price-sensitive markets, where a previously misaligned price was suppressing demand.

 Finally, keep an eye on the total number of paying users in each region.
 In some cases, lowering prices can significantly expand your customer base, even if individual transaction amounts are smaller.
 Use these insights to continuously refine your pricing strategy through controlled testing.